leighklotz/llamafiles/examples/help-self-history.md

 **In Summary**

 The `help` script is the dominant script used, functioning as a general-purpose assistant for questions, code analysis, summarization, and fetching information. `help-commit` is specialized for crafting git commit messages. `ask` appears to be a less frequently used alias for similar functionality to `help`.
-A lot of the workflow uses `bashblock` to feed the scripts with blocks of text.
+A lot of the workflow uses `bx` to feed the scripts with blocks of text.

 `klotz@core:~/wip/llamafiles$`